loganherr/arena/README.md

 Each player is randomly assigned a gladiator and their corresponding deck of actions.

-### Current animated gladiators:
+**CURRENT ANIMATED GLADIATORS:**

 ![axe player](https://github.com/loganherr/arena/blob/master/arena/Assets.xcassets/axe.imageset/axe.png) ![knight player](https://github.com/loganherr/arena/blob/master/arena/Assets.xcassets/knight.imageset/knight.png)

-**SELECT AN ACTION**: For every turn, each player will have 4 actions to choose from.
+**SELECT ACTIONS**: For every turn, each player will have 4 actions to choose from.
 Actions include movement, attack, or varying special moves/attacks.
 The player will select 3 actions to take, in sequential order, and select the direction to take each said action.

 **PERFORM ACTIONS**: Once all players have selected their actions, all actions will be carried out in order (every player's first action, then each player's second action...).
 Priority of actions: Move > Attack.
 So if a player moves out of a space a player attacks within the same sequential action, the attack misses.
 If the player moves into the attacked space, they are hit.